affinitydb/doc/pathSQL reference.md

 #### REFID
 [PIN reference](./terminology.md#pin-reference)
 Format: @XXXXX[!Identity]
 Where XXXXX is a [PID](./terminology.md#pin-id-pid) where X is a hexadecimal digit.
-A PID can be obtained via the built-in property mv:pinID.
+A PID can be obtained via the built-in property ks:pinID.

 PIN references can be specified in the WHERE condition or operation target of SELECT/UPDATE/DELETE queries.